 Delivery options: Deliveroo

-London went completely nuts at the arrival of what was dubbed Naples’ (and by that the world’s) best pizza when it opened in Stoke Newington.
-After some dispute over the use of the name, the sole L'Antica Pizzeria da Michele is now housed in Baker Street.
+London went completely nuts at the arrival of what was dubbed Naples’ (and by that the world’s) best pizza.
+After some dispute over the use of the name, L'Antica Pizzeria da Michele is now housed in Baker Street and Soho.
 When they started, they only did two pizzas, a Margherita and a Marinara (which they do very well) but they've now expanded with a lot more options - including a fried pizza.

 Also on the menu: Fritto misto to kick things off.